bwoodworth/hassio-addons/pentair-screenlogic/README.md

   MQTT_user - MQTT server username

   MQTT_password - MQTT server password

+  MQTT_wait - Wait time listening for a new command, effectively the time between MQTT message groups

   ScreenLogic_server - IP address of the ScreenLogic controller

 * Add the entities from configuration-entries.yaml to the HASS configuration...use those command_topic and state_topic attributes exactly as that's what the addon is using.
 Restart your Home Assistant so you see the new entities.